- Hits: 44142

 Three of Nano Nagle's Presentation Sisters arrived in Waterford.
 Edmund assists the sisters in establishing a convent, leasing land on Henessy's Road for their convent and organising public collections to raise funds for the new building.

-Later the same year, with Dean Hearn and others, he founded the Trinitarian Orphan Society near New Street.
+Later the same year, with Dean Hearn and others, he founded the Trinitarian Orphan Society in the Congreve mansion near New Street.

-1800 was Edmund's most successful year in business because of a wartime boom.
-Edmund began teaching street children by night after work in his house in Barronstrand Street, eventually deciding to sell his business and dedicate his life to educating them.
+This was Edmund's most successful year in business because of a wartime boom.
+Edmund began teaching street children by night after work in his house in Barronstrand Street, eventually deciding to sell his business "to Mr. Quan" and dedicate his life to educating them.
 Unpaid volunteers came to help him in those early days.

 The money he raised from selling his company allowed him to create a fund to take care of his teenage daughter and she moved to her uncle Richard's house in Callan.

 Edmund is joined by Thomas Grosvenor and Patrick Finn.
-The three men created a little community over a stable in New Street, now being used as a school.
+The three men created a little community over a stable in New Street, which they were now using as a school.
 He was aged 40.
 Edmund took out a lease on the site of the formar Faha Chapel and work began on building a school in the Ballybricken area.

-A purpose built monastery and school opens in Ballybricken, Waterford which was named "Mount Sion".
-They moved in to the unfinished house on June 7th, though it was only officially blessed by the new Bishop of Waterford, Monsignor John Power the following year.
+A purpose built monastery and school opened in Ballybricken, Waterford which was named "Mount Sion" by Bishop Hussey.
+The Brothers moved in to the unfinished house on June 7th, though it was only officially blessed by the new Bishop of Waterford, Monsignor John Power the following year.

 A bakery to provide bread for breakfast, and a tailor's workshop to provide proper clothes for the students, were also built at the time.

-Edmund and eight companions take five vows on August 15th as members of the Society of the Presentation.
+Edmund and six companions take five vows for one year on August 15th as members of the Society of the Presentation.
 They were to become known as "Gentlemen of the Presentation".
 Edmund became known as "Brother Ignatius" in the community.
 A Chapter was held in Mount Sion and Edmund was appointed Superior.

-Foundation in Cork (by Brothers O'Connell and Leonard).
+Foundation in Chapel Lane, Cork (by Brothers O'Connor and Leonard).

-A "Rice school" was established in Dublin at Bishop Murray's request.
+A "Rice school" was established in Hanover Street, Dublin at Bishop Murray's request.
 (The community included Br.
 Thomas Grosvenor).

 Brothers arrive in Limerick and Thurles (Cahill brothers).

-Brothers reorganise into a Pontifical Congregation, i.e. with a Superior General of their own and no longer under the organisational authority of the local bishop.
+Brothers agreed to reorganise into a Pontifical Congregation, i.e. with a Superior General of their own and no longer under the organisational authority of the local bishop.

 The Papal permission, called a "Brief" and named in Latin "Ad Pastoralis Dignitatis" was issued on September 5th and brought from Rome to Ireland by Fr.
 Kenney.
 A translated copy was sent to each community.
 In August 1821 the Brothers gathered in Thurles to discuss their future and 17 of them signed their acceptance of the Brief.

-19 professed Brothers took part in an assembly and retreat in Waterford in January, the Brothers professed vows on the feast of the Holy Name of Jesus.
+19 professed Brothers took part in an assembly and retreat in Waterford in January, and afterwards the Brothers professed vows on the feast of the Holy Name of Jesus (January 20th).
 The reorganisation plan was accepted and a new Congregation, the Congregation of Christian Brothers was formed.
 Edmund Rice became the first Superior General of the new Pontifical Congregation.
 On June 1st that year he was 60 years old.